aery32/aery32-refguide/source/build_system.rst

     make

 When compiled you few new files will appear under the project root, ``aery32.hex`` and ``aery32.elf``.
 These two files are the binaries used in chip programming.
 Other terms used are chip uploading or chip flashing.
+Morever, assembly listing and file mapping files, ``aery32.lst`` and ``aery32.map``, are created after the successful compile.

 To program the chip with the compiled binary type::